-How to resolve connectivity problems between computers using CodeTwo Outlook Sync
+How to solve connectivity problems between computers that use CodeTwo Outlook Sync

-You experience connectivity problems between computers using CodeTwo Outlook Sync.
+You experience connectivity problems between computers that use CodeTwo Outlook Sync.

-Most frequent communication problems with CodeTwo Outlook Sync are caused by network problems which make it impossible to establish a connection between two machines.
-Most problems can be solved by following the clues below.
+Communication problems with CodeTwo Outlook Sync are usually caused by network problems.
+As a result, it is not possible to create a connection between two machines.
+Most problems can be solved by following the hints below.

 - Make sure both computers are working in the same network